tier4/caret_doc/docs/design/runtime_processing/runtime_recording.md

 # Runtime recording

-As explained in [Tracepoint section](../trace_points/index.md), CARET records meta-information at initialization and reduces tracepoint data to as much as possible at runtime.
+As explained in [Tracepoint section](../trace_points/index.md), CARET records meta-information at initialization and reduces tracepoint data as much as possible at runtime.
 This allows for a low overhead at runtime, but recording including meta-information requires a LTTng session before running the application.

-In actual operation, though, it is often desirable to start recording during executions.
+CARET requires a set of recorded data to have meta-information and timestamps on events.

-Therefore, CARET stores meta-information in memory, and record the meta-information at the start of recording.
+To allow users to start session anytime when they want, CARET stores meta-information into disk when recording session starts.
+To stop and restart recording session, CARET holds meta-information on memory until a target application is terminated.

-This session explains the details of runtime recording feature.
+This section explains the details of runtime recording feature.

 See also:

 - [Software architecture | caret_trace](../software_architecture/caret_trace.md)

-## Overview
+## Basic idea

-The runtime recording is a feature that stores initialization information in memory and records it to trace data after measurement starts, enabling recording even during execution.
+Runtime recording is a feature that holds initialization information on memory and stores it to trace data after recording session starts.
+It let user start recording session anytime.

-This function consists of the following states
+For this feature, each tracepoint has three states as below.

 - WAIT state
   - Obtain information on running applications and store trace data in memory.